GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 Later on, the user may visit the advertiser's website and perform an action that the advertiser or their adtech provider categorizes as a **conversion**.
-If this happens, the adtech asks the browser to record an attribution, and the ad click and conversion-time data are matched by the user's browser.
+If this happens, the adtech asks the browser to record an attribution, and the ad click and conversion-side data are matched by the user's browser.

 The browser finally schedules an **attribution report** to be sent to the endpoint specified in the